All Episodes

 Monday Night Football, the New Orleans Saints reopening the Superdome against the Atlanta Falcons.

-Whoa, is that gonna make him mad?
+Whoa, is that going to make him mad?

-It's it's been it's been effervescing there, bubbling up underneath the surface for a long time, and I think it uh I think they just all came unhinged and unglued yesterday.
+It's been effervescing there, bubbling up underneath the surface for a long time.

 Greetings, my friends, and welcome.